 The Company uses its cash flow from operations to fund growth and to make capital investments that sustain its operations, reduce costs, or both.
 Beyond these uses, remaining cash is used to pay down debt, repurchase shares, fund dividend payments and make pension contributions.
 The Company may also choose to invest in the acquisition of businesses.
-In the absence of significant unanticipated cash demands, we believe that the Company's existing cash balances, cash flow from operations and borrowings available under the Amended 2016 Credit Agreement will provide funds sufficient for these purposes.
+In the absence of significant unanticipated cash demands, we believe that the Company's existing cash balances, cash flow from operations and borrowings available under the 2019 Credit Agreement will provide funds sufficient for these purposes.
 The net cash flows associated with the Company's rental equipment transactions are included in cash flow from operating activities.
-Subsequent to the acquisition of JJE, net cash flows from rental equipment transactions have become more significant, and as such, cash flow from operating activities may not be directly comparable with amounts reported in periods prior to the acquisition.

-The Company's cash and cash equivalents totaled \$37.4 million, \$37.5 million and \$50.7 million as of December 31, 2018, 2017 and 2016, respectively.
-As of December 31, 2018, \$19.9 million of cash and cash equivalents was held by foreign subsidiaries.
+The Company's cash and cash equivalents totaled \$31.6 million, \$37.4 million and \$37.5 million as of December 31, 2019, 2018 and 2017, respectively.
+As of December 31, 2019, \$13.8 million of cash and cash equivalents was held by foreign subsidiaries.
 Cash and cash equivalents held by subsidiaries outside the U.S. typically are held in the currency of the country in which it is located.
-This cash is used to fund the operating activities of our foreign subsidiaries and for further investment in foreign operations.
-Historically, we considered such cash to be permanently reinvested in our foreign operations and our current plans do not demonstrate a need to repatriate such cash to fund U.S. operations.
+The Company uses this cash to fund the operating activities of its foreign subsidiaries and for further investment in foreign operations.
+Generally, the Company has considered such cash to be permanently reinvested in its foreign operations and the Company's current plans do not demonstrate a need to repatriate such cash to fund U.S. operations.
 However, in the event that these funds were needed to fund U.S. operations or to satisfy U.S. obligations, they generally could be repatriated.
-The repatriation of these funds may have caused us to incur additional U.S. income tax expense, dependent on income tax laws and other circumstances at the time any such amounts were repatriated.
+The repatriation of these funds may cause the Company to incur additional U.S. income tax expense, dependent on income tax laws and other circumstances at the time any such amounts were repatriated.